← Back to blog

 I expect some results to be obvious and others to surprise me.
 That is usually how these things go.

-The live findings are at retro-phish.scottaltiparmak.com/intel and update as data comes in.
+The live findings are at research.scottaltiparmak.com/intel and update as data comes in.
 Research Mode is available after creating an account.

 Stay in the loop

-I write about Identity, security automation, and security engineering.
+I write about the security topics that interest me: IAM, cloud security, automation, threat intelligence, phishing, and incident response.
 If this was useful, there is more where it came from.